andersforsgren/knatter/README.md

 Knatter
 =======

 Windows application to  mute keys when typing.
-Built with [AudioSwitcher](https://github.com/xenolightning/AudioSwitcher/).
+Built with [CoreAudio](https://github.com/morphx666/CoreAudio).
 Inspired by UnClack for MacOS.

 NOTE: Work in progress

 Installation
 ============

 Prerequisites:
-.NET Runtime 4.6.1 or later (Comes preinstalled on Win10 1511 and later)

-Copy binaries and run.
-NOTE:
- - No installer yet
- - No automatic start yet
+.NET Runtime 4.7.2

 Contributing
 ============